-Born in Osaka, Nawa graduated from the Kyoto City University of Arts with a BA in 1998 and a PhD in Fine Art Sculpture in 2003.
-Between degrees in 1999, the artist attended a sculpture course at the Royal College of Art in London on an exchange.
-He claims a diverse range of influences from this background, including the work of artist Antony Gormley, architect Antoni Gaudi, manga artist Katsuhiro Otomo, and the art of Buddhism and Shintoism.
+Osaka-born Nawa graduated from the Kyoto City University of Arts with a BA in 1998, and a PhD in sculpture in 2003.
+In 1999, he attended a sculpture course at the Royal College of Art in London as part of an exchange programme.

-Nawa also works with highly viscous liquids as both a subject and a medium.
-Sculptures such as those in the 'Ether' series (2012–ongoing) evoke liquids dripping downward in solid form.
-Installations like Force (SCAI The Bathhouse, 2015) and Biomatrix (SCAI The Bathhouse, 2018) challenge viewers' perceptions of the liquid and solid states of the highly viscous, slow-moving medium of silicone oil through electrical manipulation or the action of gravity.
-The relation of liquids and forces like gravity are also explored in two-dimensional artworks such as those in the 'Direction' series (2012–ongoing).
+Nawa also works with highly viscous liquids, as both subject and medium.
+The 'Ether' series (2012–ongoing) sculptures evoke the form of liquid dripping.
+Exhibitions such as Force (2015) and Biomatrix (2018), both presented at SCAI The Bathhouse, Tokyo, challenged viewers' perception of the liquid and solid states of silicone oil.
+Nawa manipulated the highly viscous, slow-moving medium through gravity or electrical means.
+The artist has also explored the relation of liquids and gravitational forces in two-dimensional works, such as the 'Direction' series (2012–ongoing) of paintings.

-One of Nawa's most ambitiously scaled installations is the immense, intricately 3D-printed, gold-leaf-encrusted Throne (2018), which is suspended within the Louvre's iconic I. M. Pei-designed glass pyramid.
-The opulent but empty throne reflects the artist's interest in the absolute authority and power of monarchical rule that occurred in the past, and his premonition of future blind obedience to computers with increasingly powerful artificial intelligence.
+One of Nawa's most ambitious works was Throne (2018), an immense, intricate 3D-printed installation suspended within the glass Louvre Pyramid.
+Encrusted with opulent gold leaf, the empty throne reflected the artist's interest in the absolute authority and power of historic monarchical rule, and his premonition of a parallel obedience to increasingly powerful computers and artificial intelligence in the future.